 OR PEOPLE WHO DON’T DO THAT SHIT.

 Think about your answers.
 Take inventory.
-Make changes where appropriate.
+Make changes where appropriate and possible.
 That’s practical tip #1.

 Like this post?
 Sign up here for free weekly(ish) coaching emails.